NCAR/VAPOR/docs/downloads/installationInstructions/linuxInstallation.rst

+.. _linuxInstallation:

 Linux
 -----

-Run the downloaded .sh script in a terminal window.
+For Ubuntu and CentOS installers, run the downloaded .sh script in a terminal window.
 It will prompt you as to where the binaries will be installed.
 For example:

 ::